 I grew up in East Alstead, a small town in southwestern New Hampshire nestled within a wider community of creative and kind people.
 I have over a decade of experience working with food or drink of some kind.
 I've worked with L.A.
 Burdick Chocolate to support cacao growers in Grenada.
-I spent a year in Europe as a brewing apprentice, working with De Struise Brouwers in Belgium, Brasserie Thiriez in France, Thornbridge Brewery in England, and BrewDog in Scotland.
+I spent a year in Europe as a (beer) brewer's apprentice, working with De Struise Brouwers in Belgium, Brasserie Thiriez in France, Thornbridge Brewery in England, and BrewDog in Scotland.
 When I returned to the states I joined Hill Farmstead Brewery as an assistant, and later in life moved to Washington, D.C. to share head brewing duties at Bluejacket Brewery.
 My truest love, though, is coffee.
 I cut my teeth as a barista and roaster at Four Barrel Coffee in San Francisco, one of the West Coast's most revered roasters.
 The company attracted some of the most talented baristas, roasters, and trainers and shaped my path in the industry.
 After moving to D.C.
 I was fortunate to find a job at one of the city's best cafes, A Baked Joint, where weekends were a nonstop blur of pulling espresso shots.
 As a multi-roaster cafe, A Baked Joint allowed me to explore coffees from roasters all around the country.
-In December I moved back to East Alstead, feeling burnt out on city life and seeking to build a sustainable future within the community that raised me.
-As the pandemic hit and I lost work, I decided to lean into the dream of starting a roasting business to serve both friends from around the country and the locals who may not have experienced nuanced, complex, specialty coffee.
+In December 2019 I moved back to East Alstead, feeling burnt out on city life and seeking to build a sustainable future within the community that raised me.
+When the pandemic hit and I had more time on my hands I decided to lean into the dream of starting a roasting business to serve both friends from around the country and the locals who may not have experienced nuanced, complex, specialty coffee.

 why I'm doing this